PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/signature-widget.md

 We use this hook to display scanned customer signature.

-Lets create custom repository `OrderSignatureRepository` class (https://symfony.com/doc/3.3/doctrine/repository.html):
+Lets create custom repository `OrderSignatureRepository` class inside `demovieworderhooks/src/Repository` folder.
-Symfony Repository classes help to interact with the database by providing frequently used functions like `findOneBy` to get the data (for example filtered data by a certain criteria - `orderId` field from `OrderSignature` entity).
+Symfony Repository classes (https://symfony.com/doc/3.3/doctrine/repository.html) help to interact with the database by providing frequently used functions like `findOneBy` to get the data (for example filtered data by a certain criteria - `orderId` field from `OrderSignature` entity).